tomersolomon/predicting_nyc_rent/README.md

 ###Results

-I managed to get down to an R^2 of .48.
+I managed to get up to an R^2 of .48.
 I thought this seemed low initially when reading book examples of high correlation values, but after thinking about it, it means that a linear model might not be the best fit for the job, as well as the fact that we had alot of categorical variables that we "forced" into continuous, so a regression wouldn't fully capture the nature of these features.
 Also, I wonder how the extent of the imputation affects this result.

 ###Reflection